Resource Library

 Building Better Bookends: The Last Day of Class

 Why focus on the last day?
 The last day of class carries outsized importance in both student learning and their lasting impressions of the course.
-Given the chaos of this time of year, we urge you to think about how to tie things off meaningfully.
+Given the chaos of this time of year, we urge you to think about how to tie things up meaningfully.

 • Article